gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

   var days = ((new Date() - new Date(2019,2,19)) / (1000 * 60 * 60 * 24)).toFixed(0);

-  //To display the final_result value document.write("<b>tl;dr</b> The Australian DVA is bureaucratic, incompetent, and failing veterans.
+  //To display the final_result value document.write("<b>tl;dr</b> The Australian DVA is failing veterans.
 It's been " + days + " days since I reached out for help with insomnia as a result of my time in Afghanistan.
 So far I have not received any help from the DVA.");
 </script>

 In 2010 I deployed to Afghanistan with the Australian Army.
 We worked in shifts - 8 hours on, 8 hours off - for months.
 Humans were not designed for 16 hour sleep cycles.
 Since returning home in 2011 I have suffered insomnia.
 Canada has been my home since 2012 when I immigrated here for work.
 Luckily The Australian Department of Veteran Affairs (DVA) and Veterans Affairs Canada have [reciprocal relationships](https://www.veterans.gc.ca/eng/about-vac/legislation-policies/policies/document/1103) for veteran services.
 On March 19th, 2019, I decided to seek help from the Australian DVA.
 My encounters with the Australian DVA in the past have been awful so I decided to document my (not uncommon) experience.
 This is my unsuccessful journey for help from the Australia DVA so far.